morabrandoi/Base-Controller/README.md

 ## Steps So Far

+- In terminal, CD into the "nxbt" directory cloned from github.
-- make sure vagrant is running or run `vagrant up`
+- There, make sure vagrant is running or run `vagrant up`
-- Go into nxbt folder and run `vagrant ssh`
+- Run `vagrant ssh` to connect to the vm.
+- use `sudo nxbt tui` to connect to new switch
   - use `sudo nxbt tui -r` to reconnect to previously connected switch
-- When moving scripts to guest run don't forget to run `chmod +x start_server.sh `
+- When moving scripts to guest vm don't forget to run `chmod +x start_server.sh` on the first time
-- Added as service started by systemd.
+- If it is the first time setting up vagrant add the guest files as a service on startup using systemd and systemctl

 ## Tools